-Students should be aware that in certain cases, the courses selected before departure might be preliminary, as course listings provided by Provider Programs before departure may differ from the actual courses offered on-site.
-When students make changes on-site to their proposed schedule (including pass/non-pass) that differ from the pre-approved plan, they are required to notify the Director of the SAII Office via email within the first 14 days of semester classes (the first 3 days of pre-semester classes, if applicable) by sending him/her the most updated PDF form of course selection.
-Failure to do so could result in not being able to transfer credits in the end.
-The final course selection must be approved by the Director of the SAII Office and/or study abroad Committee.
+Students should be aware that course selections made before departure may be preliminary, as actual course offerings on-site could differ from those listed by Provider Programs.
+If students make changes to their proposed schedule on-site, they must notify the Director of the SAII

+Office within the first 14 days of semester classes (or the first 3 days of pre-semester classes, if applicable) by sending an updated PDF form of their course selection.
+Failure to do so may impact credit transferability.
+The final course selection must be approved by the Director of the SAII Office and/or Study Abroad Committee.

-If students fail to notify course changes, including pass/nonpass, within the first 14 days for a semester (and the first 3 days for a pre-semester, if applicable), their pre-approved courses will stay as the final course selection.
+If students fail to notify course changes within the specified timeframe, their pre-approved courses will remain the final selection.